HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 Designers of the seventies and early eighties CPUs almost all used a micro-coded approach with hundreds of instructions.
 RISC was just starting to enter the stage.
 Registers were not really generic but often had a special function or meaning and many instructions were rather complicated and the designers felt they were useful.
 The compiler writers often used a small subset ignoring these complex instructions because they were so specialized.
 The later eighties and nineties shifted to RISC based designs with large sets of registers, fixed word instruction length, a large virtual memory address range and instructions that are in general much more pipeline friendly.
 What if some of these principles had found their way earlier into CPU designs?

 Welcome to VCPU-32.
-VCPU-32 is a simple 32-bit CPU with a register-memory model and a segmented virtual memory.
+VCPU-32 is a simple 32-bit CPU with a register-memory model and segmented virtual memory.
 The design is heavily influenced by Hewlett Packard's PA_RISC architecture, which was initially a 32 bit RISC-style register-register load-store machine.
 Almost all of the key architecture features come from there.
 However, other processors, such as the Data General MV8000, the DEC Alpha, and the IBM PowerPc, were also influential or at least investigated for their architectural choices.
 The original design goal that started this work was to truly understand the design process and implementation tradeoffs for a simple pipelined CPU.
-While it is not a design goal to build a modern, competitive CPU, the CPU should nevertheless be useful and largely follow established common practices.
+While it is not a design goal to build a modern, competitive CPU, the CPU should nevertheless be useful and largely follow established common design practices.
 For example, instructions should not be invented because they seem to be useful, but rather designed with the assembler and compilers in mind.
 Instruction set design is also CPU design.
 Register memory architectures were typically micro-coded complex instruction machines.
 In contrast, VCPU-32 instructions will be hard coded and are in general "pipeline friendly", avoiding data and control hazards and stalls where possible.

 The instruction set design guidelines center around the following principles.
 First, in the interest of a simple and efficient instruction decoding step, instructions are of fixed length.
 A machine word is the instruction word length.
 As a consequence, some address offsets are rather short and addressing modes are required for reaching the entire address range.
 Instead of a multitude of addressing modes, typically found in the CISC style CPUs, VCPU-32 offers very few addressing modes with a simple base address - offset calculation model.
 No indirection or any addressing mode that would require to read a memory item for address calculation is part of the architecture.